christophstrasen/WorldObserver/docs_internal/code_architecture.md

   - Registers stream builders, wraps schemas, attaches helper methods, ensures facts are started on subscribe.
 - `Contents/mods/WorldObserver/42/media/lua/shared/WorldObserver/observations/*.lua`
   - One per type (`squares`, `zombies`, `rooms`, `items`, `deadBodies`).

+### Situations layer (named, parameterized stream factories)
+Situation factories are a small registry that lets mods name and parameterize “situation streams” (subscribable streams that emit observations).
+Instead of carrying around the subscription to an observation stream (which in our domain counts as a situation), this allows user to access them via a registry when needed.
+This registry is lightweight and un-opinionated.
+The complexity of parameterization and “templating” is entirely up to the modder.

+This is also the only "truly namespaced" part of WorldObserver.

+Key file:
+- `Contents/mods/WorldObserver/42/media/lua/shared/WorldObserver/situations/registry.lua`
+  - Owns the in-memory registry, overwrite semantics, and the namespaced facade returned by `WorldObserver.situations.namespace("<modId>")`.

+Important boundary notes:
+- Situation factories do not declare interest; they are a packaging/reuse mechanism on top of `WorldObserver.observations:*` streams.
+- For lifecycle safety, prefer factories that return an `ObservationStream` (or a derived stream built via `WorldObserver.observations:derive(...)`).
+  - If you subscribe to the lower-level query directly, WorldObserver may not notice that you’re listening.
+That can lead to missing data (facts never start) or surprising “it stops when other subscribers stop” behavior, and you lose the “safe by default” lifecycle expectations.

 ### Helpers (stream helpers + safe engine access)
 Helpers serve two roles: